Stress Management: Managing Your Time

 Good time management means waiting to start a task until you have the time to do it perfectly.

-Now that you know how to manage your time, you can try to prioritize tasks, control procrastination, and manage commitments at work and at home.
+Now that you have some ideas for how to manage your time, you can try to prioritize tasks, control procrastination, and manage commitments at work and at home.
 If you often find yourself struggling with procrastination, there are outside resources that can help.
 College students can find services on campus, and some employers offer Employee Assistance Programs (EAPs) that can help you learn to better manage your time.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.